 After clicking Manage Your Account from this menu, you can then click Mail Merge Templates in the Manage Templates area:

 You’ll then see a library of your current Mail Merge Document Templates, if any.
-In the top right corner of the table displaying these, you should see an add button.
-Click that and you'll then see the below:
+In the Select Files area of this page, you should see an add files button.
+Click that, browse to where you stored your template on your computer, double-click the file, and then click the start upload button (next to the add files button).